Skip to content

 Babuk

-Babuk is a ransomware family that became especially influential after its 2021 source-code leak, which enabled widespread reuse by other criminal operators and ransomware-as-a-service affiliates.
+Babuk is a ransomware family and ransomware codebase that became especially influential after its 2021 source-code leak, which enabled widespread reuse by other criminal operations and accelerated the development of Linux, ESXi, and NAS-targeting lockers.

 Profile source: Mallory opens in a new tab